GNOME/libadwaita/doc/build-howto.md

 If you're using the GNOME SDK of the version 42 or later, Libadwaita is already included and there's no need to do anything.

-If you're using an older version of a different SDK, add the following modules to your manifest:
+If you're using an older version or a different SDK, add the following modules to your manifest:

 ```json